masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 ## Enumerations

-`enum` uses one-hot encoding (each value maps to a single bit), which is ideal for FSMs in hardware. `variant` is a tagged union that shares bits between entries for more compact representation.
-Both allow only one entry to be active at a time.
+`enum` declares a set of named values.
+When the variants have no payload, the representation is one-hot (one bit per value), which is ideal for FSMs.
+When the variants carry payloads (per-case types), the representation packs the shared storage as a tagged union (the equivalent of a `variant` in some languages).
+Either way, only one variant is active at a time.

 ```pyrope
 enum State = (Idle, Active, Done)       // One-hot encoding: 1, 2, 4